mohanganesh3/AutomatingaMarketingTeamwithAIAgents/README.md

 # Adding our agents and tasks

 Now that we have our agents and tasks defined, we can add them to our crew.
-We will be using the @agent and @task decorators to define our agents and tasks.
-We can go to src/my_crew/crew.py and add our agents and tasks there.
+We will be using the **@agent** and **@task** decorators to define our agents and tasks.
+We can go to **src/my_crew/crew.py** and add our agents and tasks there.

 # Creating Tools that work

 The tools are the functions that your agents will use to perform their tasks.
-They are defined in the src/my_crew/tools folder.
+They are defined in the **src/my_crew/tools folder**.
 You can create as many tools as you want, but it is recommended to keep them simple and focused on a single task.

 In our case, we will be using Serper API to search the internet for information about a given topic.
-That tool will be used by our market_researcher agent to perform its tasks.
+That tool will be used by our **market_researcher** agent to perform its tasks.
 We will also define a tool to open a webpage and read its content.
-This tool will require the WebBaseLoader class from the langchain_community package (for which we have to install beautifultsoup4 and requests):
+This tool will require the **WebBaseLoader** class from the **langchain_community** package (for which we have to install **beautifultsoup4** and **requests**):

 # Testing our crew